-The objective of the Global Communication programme is to produce competent and ethical communicators who can demonstrate a proficiency in research and theory of the discipline of Communications, and can study communication processes from a global angle.
+The objective of the Communication and Public Relations programme is to produce competent and ethical communicators who can demonstrate a proficiency in research and theory of the discipline of Communications, and can study communication processes from a global angle.
 The purpose is to promote the understanding of occupational, regulatory, ethical, technological, political, commercial and cultural factors in communications.

 Throughout the programme, students develop a conceptual understanding of human, mass and organisational communications and their social, economic and political dimensions.
 Graduates are expected to apply communication theories to their understanding of events and contexts, do research and learn the function and organisation of political institutions and business industries and the social responsibilities of professional communicators.